jmassardo/jmassardo.github.io/_posts/2018-12-10-Patch-All-The-Things.md

 date:   2018-12-10 13:49:00 -0600
 category: Blog
 tags: [blog, chef, linux, mac, patching, updates, windows]
+excerpt: "I recently did a customer call/demo around using Chef to patch Windows systems and I thought this would make a great post.
+However, I'm going to change one thing, we're going review patching as a fundamental process and cover more than Windows."
 ---
 ## Summary

-Greetings!
 I recently did a customer call/demo around using Chef to patch Windows systems and I thought this would make a great post.
 However, I'm going to change one thing, we're going review patching as a fundamental process and cover more than Windows.

 ## Objectives